microsoft/pai/src/hadoop-resource-manager/config/hadoop-resource-manager.md

 #### How to configure cluster section in service-configuraiton.yaml <a name="HT_Config"></a>

 All configurations in this section is optional.
 If you want to customized these value, you can configure it in service-configuration.yaml.

-- `virtualClusters` Virtual cluster info, containers multiple sub-clusters, the total capacity should equal to 100.
+- `virtualClusters` Initial virtual cluster, containers multiple sub-clusters, the total capacity should equal to 100.
     - `virtualClusters.{name}` Sub-cluster name.
         - `virtualClusters.{name}.description` Comments, no influence.
         - `virtualClusters.{name}.capacity` Resource quota.